Steam engines

 our homes and factories.

-coal to make steam, which drives windmill-like devices called
+Inside a coal-fired power plant, coal is still burned to make steam, driving windmill-like devices called

-steam turbines.
+steam turbines, which are much more efficient than steam engines.
 As they rotate, they turn

 electromagnetic generators and produce electricity.